Self-Host TEE

 5. Gets a Nitro attestation report from the NSM device

-6. Returns the complete OCC proof with attestation embedded
+6. Returns the complete BitGraph proof with attestation embedded

 Epoch Transitions